shorebirdtech/website/src/content/blog/flutter-jobs.md

 From the company's perspective, if they're considering hiring, you've already dramatically de-risked yourself.
 You clearly want to work on what they're working on, and you have the skills to do it.
-So long as you were nice about your outreach, you're also demonstrating you're communication ability and ability to present your self.
+So long as you were nice about your outreach, you're also demonstrating your communication ability and ability to present your self.
 Win, Win, Win.

 As with earlier discussions, I would encourage you to engage in any such